AMWEKESA/simple_shell/README.md

 - **No Sharing Solutions:** Refrain from sharing solutions with friends, as it doesn't help them or you.
 - **No Resource Sharing:** Do not share or use resources that provide step-by-step solutions or videos.

-## AI Tools

-- **Use AI Tools Wisely:** While you're encouraged to use AI tools like ChatGPT in the framework, remember that you're not allowed to use them to directly code the solution.
-- **Misuse Consequences:** If AI tools are misused for the project, there will be consequences, including detection and penalties.

 ## Project Approach

 - **Framework and Whiteboarding:** Use the provided framework and focus on whiteboarding to plan your solutions.
 - **Independent Learning:** Avoid looking at others' code or solutions.
 You possess the knowledge needed to complete the project.
 - **Learning Process:** The goal is to learn how to approach the solution step by step, rather than seeking the final solution.

-## Group Work

-- **Shared Responsibility:** The project is a group effort, and both partners share responsibility for the code pushed to GitHub.
 - **Collaboration:** Work collaboratively with your partner and ensure that both of you understand every line of code.
 - **Communication:** If you can't actively contribute to the project, inform both the staff and your partner promptly.